Trainmaster2/Deja-Vu-Repair-Kit/README.md

 ## Instructions
 1. Install Node.js 18
-2. Create a Discord bot in the [Discord Developer Portal](https://discord.com/developers.applications)
+2. Create a Discord bot in the [Discord Developer Portal](https://discord.com/developers.applications) (Avatar can be found in assets folder)
 3. Download or clone the repo
 4. `npm install`
 5. Run `node server.js` once to create the config file